socalledsound/nu-scripts/week1/w1-v-03-11-new-stank-heartz/w1-v-04-COREJS-dom-hello-i-love-you.md

 const newDiv = document.createElement('div')
 [VO]

-We can also make DOM nodes with the Document API.
+We can also create DOM nodes with the Document API.

 Let's make another constant variable named newDiv, and set it equal to the return value of another DOM method, document.createElement.
 So we'll say

 const newDiv = document.createElement() and pass in div in quotes, just like this, and now we have a new div.

 [SC]
-newDiv.innerText = '👋 hi there, Chris!'
+newDiv.innerText = 'HELLO, I LOVE YOU'
 [VO]
 And now that we've created an HTML element, we have a bunch more methods that we can use.

-You can set the innerText property of our new div to '👋 hi there' (you can copy the emoji hand from the lesson page or just do a google search), or any other message that you prefer.
+You can set the innerText property of our new div to 'hello world' or, a message of self-affirmation which I prefer, 'HELLO, I LOVE YOU'.
+Or you can write any message you like.

 [SC]
-div.style.color = 'green'
-div.style.fontSize = '10rem'
-div.style.marginTop = '20vh'

-[VO]
-And we can style that element, like this.
-Notice how the css properties are all in camel case and they're all properties of a style object?
-You'll see this in React, and hopefully the reason for that syntax will make more sense, now that you've done it in vanilla JS.

-[SC]
 root.appendChild(newDiv)
 [VO]
-And to add it to the dom, we'll use our root variable, which, since it is assigned to a DOM node, has a method called appendChild().
+Finally, to see our newDiv on the page, we have to add it to the DOM.

+We'll use our root variable, which, since it is assigned to a DOM node, has a method called appendChild().
 We can pass our newDiv into that function and voila - if you check your web browser, and you should see our message!

 [SC]
 check console